 Telling our story is something we all do in different forms.
 I recently found out that I was capturing my story in different ways but limiting myself in sharing it.

 I created a website and made it into a virtual yearbook for my senior class.
-This was prior to having platforms like Facebook, Instagram, blogger, WordPress and the many other that allow you to easily sign up and share your experiences with the online world.
+This was before having platforms like Facebook, Instagram, Blogger, WordPress and the many other that allow you to easily sign up and share your experiences with the online world.
 As time goes by, it becomes easier to share your story via pictures, video, and writing.

 This was a long process and here are some steps I remember:

 - Buy film for the camera

 - Choose my pictures wisely (each roll had a limited amount of pictures)